 How Much is the Kohinoor Diamond Worth?

+Kohinoor diamond price is among the most amusing subjects people have always loved discussing.
 The value of the Kohinoor diamond is not precisely known, and since this stone is unique, it doesn't seem easy to determine a specific price for it.
 For this reason, it can be compared with another famous diamond called "Graff Pink", sold at an auction for 46 million dollars.
 The weight of this diamond is a little less than 25 carats, which is almost a quarter of the weight of Kohinoor.
 More than half a century ago, the price of Kohinoor diamond was about 200 million US dollars.
-It is said that the value of the British royal crown is between 10 and 12.7 billion dollars, and among the 2,800 diamonds in it, Kohinoor is considered the best of them.
-However, it is estimated that the price of Kohinoor is between 165 and 472 million dollars.
+It is said that the value of the British royal crown is between 10 and 12.7 billion dollars, and among the 2,800 diamonds in it, Kohinoor is considered the best of them because it is worth the most.
+However, it is estimated that the price of Kohinoor is between 165 and 472 billion dollars.

-CyrusCrafts™ by an excellent infrastructure background, and professional and specialized activity in the field of sales and export of high-quality vintage and modern Iranian goods to USA and Canada, is now proud to offer you the most peculiar and original decorative and tasty items with the latest transfer processes, Support Customers and after-sales service, responsibly.
+CyrusCrafts™, with an excellent infrastructure background and professional and specialized activity in the field of sales and export of high-quality vintage and modern Iranian goods to the USA and Canada, is now proud to offer you the most peculiar and original decorative and tasty items with the latest transfer processes, Support Customers and after-sales service, responsibly.

 Related Posts